Quality in Practice

 Practice Checkup is about Continuing Quality Improvement

-Drawing on information from the Registration Information Form (RIF) and other College databases, Practice Checkup will provide every Albertan physician with a practice-specific report annually.
+Drawing on information from the Renewal Information Form (RIF) and other College databases, Practice Checkup will provide every Albertan physician with a practice-specific report annually.
 The report will help physicians gain insight into their practice and highlight opportunities for practice quality improvement and Continuing Professional Development (CPD).

 Physicians can expect their first Practice Checkup report in August-September 2017.